NehilDanis/nehildanis.github.io/_posts/2021-3-9-Roslaunch-Files-in-ROS1/2021-3-9-Roslaunch-Files-in-ROS1.md

 #### Output

-In case of using roslaunch, you won't be able to see the logs in your terminal but a log file:
+In case of using roslaunch, you won't be able to see the logs in your terminal but in a log file:

 _**~/.ros/log/run_id/node_name_number_stdout.log**_